julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 The address allocated is 0x60000391c020 and the value stored is 42
 ```

-<p>What we did here, in short, was store the void pointer that was returned in an integer pointer - which automatically converted/typecasted it.
-We could have done the same thing with a string pointer, char pointer, float pointer, and so forth.
+<p>What we did here, in short, was assign the void pointer that was returned to an integer pointer - which automatically converted/typecasted it.
+We could have done the same thing with a string pointer, char pointer, float pointer, and so forth.</p>
+<p>A void pointer, in this case, is very useful because there we do not know what kind of data someone will store.
+If void pointers did not exist, we would need several functions like <custom-code>int *malloc_int(size_t size);</custom-code>, <custom-code>float *malloc_float(size_t size);</custom-code>, and so on.

 ## Function Pointers